Pipi

 • Space, health, particle physics, agriculture, film, construction, laboratory experiments, and wetlands were chosen to prototype and test the system's design for hosting a wide range of domains.

-• Platform fused with Covert Lab open-source cellular simulation software
+• The platform is fused with Covert Lab's open-source cellular simulation software.

-• Multi-tenancy and 20+ metadata columns added to all tables
+• Multi-tenancy and 20+ metadata columns were added to all tables.

 Pipi 7 (2020)